cfaagaard/CGM.NET/readme.md

 # Introduction
-Beta version of uploader for the 600-series pump.
+Beta version of Nightscout-uploader for the 600-series pump.

 ### Status